Introduction: How to Cut Out Door Hinges Without a Router

 Score the Outline:

-Use a utility knife to score along the outline deeply.
-This step is crucial as it prevents the wood from splintering when you chisel out the recess.
+Utilize a utility knife to score the outline deeply.
+This technique helps prevent wood splintering during chiseling.

 Remove the Wood Within the Outline: